ropensci/webmockr/cran-comments.md

 ---

-This version fixes matching by request body, prints request body in suggested stub, and a few other small fixes.
+This version gains a new function, adds a parameter to the wi_th function, fixes matching by request body, prints request body in suggested stub, and a few other small fixes.

 Thanks!
 Scott Chamberlain